 The great thing about chatbots is that they work 24×7 without any significant expenses.
 Online stores could use chatbots as the first tier of customer service.
 In addition, these intelligent shopping assistants are a great way of responding and nurturing potential leads that could be used after the holiday season.

 Chatbots can be easily deployed on your store and take the pressure off from the human customer support agents.
 According to experts’ estimates, online stores could easily reduce about 29% of customer support expenses by opting for chatbots as the first line of customer service.
 This estimate could easily translate into billions in savings annually.

 Let me illustrate the benefits of chatbots through a real-world example: SnapTravel, a company that allows users to discover and book hotels over messaging services has recorded over $1 million in revenue on Facebook Messenger in less than a year.
-For ultimate holiday season success this year, I strongly recommend deploying chatbots at your store
+For ultimate holiday season success this year, I strongly recommend deploying ecommerce chatbots at your store.

 Here is a great tip from the #1 marketing influencer, Sam Hurley: